 - Mad Libs Dialogue:

 - Played for Laughs.
-The dialogue is smooth until the Mad Libs portion.
-They're also sometimes grammatically incorrect such as with "I'm trying to cut down on GLUTEN.
-That looks very SANDWICH".
+Bot dialogue is normally smooth until they reach a [VARIABLE] within their dialogue which is in a higher or lower pitched Machine Monotone.
+They're also sometimes grammatically incorrect, such as with "I'm trying to cut down on [GLUTEN], but that looks very [SANDWICH]".

-- This extends into the teaser page of the upcoming Vacation Simulator where the mad libs are CAPITAL and GRAMMAR ERROR.
+- This extends into the teaser page of Vacation Simulator where the mad libs are [CAPITAL] and [GRAMMAR ERROR].

 - You can find a Bot-Man comic book while playing as a clerk.